tikv/rfcs/text/0110-periodic-full-compaction.md

 ### Full compaction of a range

 We use `CompactExt::compact_range` to perform the compaction of each region, which calls `compact_range_cf` on all the column families.
-Note that `exclusive_manual` is false and `subcompactions` is set to 1 - meaning all sub compactions are executed on one RocksDb thread - to limit resource usage.
+Note that `exclusive_manual` is `false` and `subcompactions` is `1` - meaning all sub-compactions are executed on one RocksDb thread - to limit resource usage.

 > From `full_compact` in `compact.rs`:
 >